 Add Lugs

 Almost all high-quality parts have lugs.
 Lugs are tiny protruding connecter elements that help with aligning two mating parts.
-They also act as structural support by bearing part of the shear force.
+Proper alignment prevents the hook from catching at the wrong angle, reduces assembly jam-ups on the production line, and transfers part of the operational shear load away from the flexing beam.

 Increase Width Of Hook